michaeljamescyrus/gerrit-api-rest-java-client-master/README.md

 Only Gerrit 2.6 or newer is supported (missing / incomplete REST API in older versions).

-This implementation is used as base for the [Gerrit IntelliJ Plugin].

 Many different authentication-methods are supported (HTTP basic, HTTP digest, LDAP with form, HTTP password from Gerrit setting, ...).